luraess/julia-parallel-course-EGU21/README.md

 ### Why Julia
 _by Mauro Werder_

 Julia is a modern, general-purpose programming language unifying interactive, high productivity features (like Python, Matlab, etc.) with high performance (like C, Fortran, etc.).
-This removes the need to have a separate prototype and production languages (the two-language problem).
+This removes the need to have a separate prototype and production languages (the _two-language problem_).

 The main reason to use Julia for scientific computing is:
 - high performance & productivity, ditto
 - a good package manager (see the [`Project.toml`](Project.toml) of this course) making reproducible science easier
 - a rapidly expanding number of packages, with many at the forefront of research (e.g. GPU-packages, differential equations, machine learning, automatic differentiation)
-- a friendly community with a large number of scientific
+- a friendly community with a large number of scientific users

 The main reason to use Julia for GPU computing is that it indeed solves the two-language problem in this domain: it works well from prototyping an idea with a simple serial code to massively parallel, multi-node GPU production code.

-A short introduction to Julia will be given using the first numerical example of this course.
+A short introduction to Julia will be given using the first numerical example of this course (next section).
 A very short summary of features covered:
 - third-party packages can be installed with the package manager (see ???)
 - using a package is done with `using XYZ`
 - running code from a file is done with `include("abc.jl")`
-- indexing is done with `[ ]` and starts at 1
+- array indexing is done with `[ ]` and starts at 1
 - vectorized function application is done with the dot-notation, e.g. `sin.(x) ./ y` for vectors `x` and `y`
-- macros do funky stuff with your code (aka code-transformations) and are called with `@`, e.g. `@time sin(1)` evaluates time it takes to evaluate `sin(1)`
+- macros do funky stuff with your code (aka code-transformations) and are called with `@`, e.g. `@time sin(1)` prints the time it takes to evaluate `sin(1)`

+For more info see https://docs.julialang.org.

 ⤴️ [_back to course material_](#short-course-material)